MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/migrate-portal-configuration.md

 ### Transfer portal configuration using Power Platform CLI

-The Microsoft Power Platform CLI provides a number of features specifically for [portals](../power-apps-cli.md).
+The Microsoft Power Platform CLI provides many features specifically for [portals](../power-apps-cli.md).
 These commands allow you to download portal configuration from a source environment and transfer it to a target environment.
 These commands can also be incorporated into your ALM processes.

 1. Create Power Platform CLI authentication profiles to connect to both your source and target environments.
 You can give them a name to easily identify the target and source environments.